Skip Nav Destination

 Published: 01 December 2003

-... internationalization of enterprises from post-communist Slovenia, based on the responses of 298 firms currently engaged in the export of Slovenian products.
+... for the internationalization of enterprises from post-communist Slovenia, based on the responses of 298 firms currently engaged in the export of Slovenian products.
 The study supports the idea that many of the conditions necessary for international expansion of the firms are also applicable to firms from the post-communist...

 Journal Articles